-The outcome of this realignment process will inform a realignment plan to be approved by the Superintendent, with implementation scheduled for the 2026-2027 school year.
+The outcome of this realignment process will inform a realignment plan for the district, with implementation scheduled for the 2026-2027 school year.
 The Columbus City Schools realignment process is guided by the following core principles:

-- Keeping students at the center of all decisions. - Engaging our communities in genuine two-way conversations. - Remaining adaptable, knowing that changes will be needed along the way. - Acting with integrity-saying what we mean and doing what we say. - Ensuring that our actions support long-term, sustainable success.
+- Keeping students at the center of all decisions. - Engaging our communities in genuine two-way conversations. - Remaining adaptable, knowing that changes will be needed along the way. - Acting with integrity saying what we mean and doing what we say. - Ensuring that our actions support long-term, sustainable success.